 - Are you willing to pay more for direct flights, premium economy, or business class on longer routes?

 Write down what you must have (e.g., a high‑quality mattress, private bathroom, good Wi‑Fi) and what you’d simply like to have (e.g., spa, balcony, sea view).
-This list becomes your guide for every booking decision.
+This list becomes your guide for every booking decision when you’re planning a land vacation.

 What to look for in a destination